alperentoksoz/NewsAppClone---sondakika-/README.md

 ## Application NewsApp made in Swift 5 with pattern MVVM and newsapi.org API:

--Without Xib, all ui created with programmatically -JSON parsing with decodable protocol
+- Without Xib, all ui created with programmatically
+- JSON parsing with decodable protocol
--With MVVM Design Pattern
+- With MVVM Design Pattern

 ## Images